shawnw19/TrilingualDesignPatterns/README.md

 The trilingual attempt is intended for deepening the knowledge of all three programming languages in a comparative fashion.

 ## Notice on the codes
 Each language is distinguished by file suffixes i.e. .rb, .py and .java respectively.
-Usually Java codes are separated into several classes in a folder.
+Java codes are often separated into several classes in a folder.

 The codes of Java and Python were written in the way that is hoped to illustrate maximum unique styles and coding practices of them.